So, you’ve found yourself under fire again, the victim of yet another apparent smear campaign – courtesy of a toxic narcissist, of course.

 The best and only solution to dealing with this kind of person and remaining or becoming happy in your life is to take back your power and choose to create the life you really want, with or without the narcissist – most likely, without.
 Going no contact or low contact is statistically the most successful way to do it and the only “sure-thing” kind of answer you can find.

 What do you think?
 Have you ever been the target of a smear campaign?
 How did you handle it?
-Share your thoughts and experiences in the comments section and let’s discuss it.
+Share your thoughts and experiences in the comments section below this video and let’s discuss it.
 You never know who your story could help!

 Angela Atkinson is a Certified Life Coach and the author of more than 20 books on narcissism, narcissistic abuse recovery and related topics.
 A recognized expert on narcissism and narcissistic personality disorder who has studied and written extensively on narcissistic relationships since 2006, Atkinson was inspired to begin her work as a result of having survived toxic relationships of her own.